What Is Breast Reduction Surgery?

-Candidates for a Breast Reduction
+Candidates for a Reduction Mammoplasty

-The Breast Reduction Procedure
+Breast Reduction Procedure

-Traditional Breast Reduction Surgery
+• Traditional Breast Reduction Surgery

 This technique involves an anchor-shaped incision and is ideal for women with extremely large breasts, although scarring is usually more apparent.
 Skin, fat and tissue can be removed from the lower breast and the nipples and areolas may be repositioned as well.

-Vertical Incision Breast Reduction
+• Vertical Incision Breast Reduction

 Also known as short-scar, this technique involves incisions that extend around the areola and down to the breast crease for a lollipop shape.
 Vertical incision is ideal for women with moderately large breasts and creates shapelier results with less scarring for women who do not require extensive tissue removal.

-Scarless Breast Reduction
+• Scarless Breast Reduction

 Scarless breast reduction uses liposuction techniques to reduce the size of the breast with little to no scarring.
 Since liposuction only removes fatty tissue in the breast, patients should have more fatty tissue than glandular tissue.
 This technique is commonly used on men with enlarged breasts.

-After the breast reduction procedure, patients will likely experience soreness, swelling and bruising for several days.
+After breast reduction surgery, patients will likely experience soreness, swelling and bruising for several days.
 Bandages will be removed after two days and replaced with a surgical bra.
 Physical activity should be limited for one to two weeks, while exercise and other strenuous activity should be avoided for at least four weeks.